Sharp systolic inequalities for Reeb flows on the three-sphere: Global surfaces of section for Reeb flows

 Let $\varphi\in \mathrm{Diff}_c(\D,dx\wedge dy)$ be a diffeomorphism which satisfies the conditions of Proposition \ref{calpic} with $\epsilon\leq \pi/2$.
 In particular, the action of $\varphi$ with respect to $\lambda_0$ is not smaller than $-\pi/2$, so

-and hence $\varphi$ induces a contact form on $S^3$ which satisfies the conditions of Proposition \ref{liftS3}.
-By reducing if necessary the size of $\epsilon$, properties (i) and (ii) of Proposition \ref{calpic} and Proposition \ref{liftS3} (v) guarantee that the Reeb flow of $\alpha$ belongs to $\mathscr{R}$.
-Moreover, by Proposition \ref{calpic} (ii) and Proposition \ref{liftS3} (vi) the contact form $\alpha$ is smoothly isotopic to $\alpha_0$.
+and hence $\varphi$ induces a contact form on $S^3$ which satisfies the conditions of Proposition \ref{liftS3} with $\lambda=\lambda_0$.
+By reducing if necessary the size of $\epsilon$, properties (i) and (ii) of Proposition \ref{calpic} and Proposition \ref{liftS3} (vi) guarantee that the Reeb flow of $\alpha$ belongs to $\mathscr{R}$.
+Moreover, by Proposition \ref{calpic} (ii) and Proposition \ref{liftS3} (vii) the contact form $\alpha$ is smoothly isotopic to $\alpha_0$.